 SQL servers are at the heart of many networks, meaning issues within SQL servers will affect the applications that depend on them.
 To maintain the health and availability of SQL servers, the parameters listed below must be constantly monitored using a SQL monitor:

-It's important to use dedicated SQL server monitoring software to track resource utilization in SQL server tables.
+It's important to use dedicated SQL server performance Monitoring software to track resource utilization in SQL server tables.
 If utilization extends beyond a certain limit, transaction latency increases and results in bottlenecks like deadlocks and unresponsive pages.
 SQL monitoring ensures that resource utilization is within the limit and is properly allocated in memory.

 Certain tables are locked to prevent subsequent transactions from accessing them before the previous transaction is complete.
 Some transactions and queries take too long to fully commit, which results in a long line of transaction requests to access the table.